WahlOya/Tautobase/README.md

 The information digitalized in Tautobase is mainly sourced from the tautomer codex authored by P.W.
 Kenny and P.J.
 Taylor, “The Prediction of Tautomer Preference in Aqueous Solution”.

-Tautobase (.dwar file and SMIRKS transformations) and the tautomer codex can be downloaded from (here).
+Tautobase (.dwar file and SMIRKS transformations) and the tautomer codex can be downloaded from https://github.com/WahlOya/Tautobase.git.